 Choose a Nutritionally Balanced Food

 Only foods that meet nutritional standards set by the American Association of Feed Control Officials for growth reproduction (puppies and pregnant or lactating females) or adult maintenance (all other dogs) can be labeled nutritionally balanced.

 The label must indicate the target group.
-Nutritionally balanced specialty foods such as light, senior, or breed specific foods, must meet the nutritional requirements for at least one of these two groups.
+Nutritionally balanced specialty foods, such as light, senior, or breed-specific foods, must meet the nutritional requirements for at least one of these groups.